Badruddoza/Applied-optimization/README.md

-# profit-max
+# profit-maximization
-Maximize profit subject to constraints
+Numerical optimization of profit function to find optimal level of irrigation